WallStProg/zmqtests/threads/README.md

 For inter-thread signalling, the examples given in [The ZeroMQ Guide](http://zguide.zeromq.org/page:all#Signaling-Between-Threads-PAIR-Sockets) are misleading -- while the samples will work in the simple use-case documented, for "real-world" programs where an abitrary number of threads need to be able to send an arbitrary number of messages at any time, they fail by either dropping initial messages or hanging.

-For reliable inter-thread signalling, either PUSH/PULL or CLIENT/SERVER sockets should be used[^routerdealer], primarily because both socket types have the desirable quality that sends block until the message can be delivered.
+For reliable inter-thread signalling, either PUSH/PULL or CLIENT/SERVER sockets should be used, primarily because both socket types have the desirable quality that sends block until the message can be delivered.

-[^routerdealer]: I didn't bother testing ROUTER/DEALER sockets because they *should* operate similarly to PUSH/PULL, but have the added complication of requiring multi-part messages.
+> I didn't bother testing ROUTER/DEALER sockets because they *should* operate similarly to PUSH/PULL, but have the added complication of requiring multi-part messages.
 If anyone cares enough, I'd be happy to accept a pull request.

 While other socket types (e.g., PUB/SUB, PAIR) may *appear* to work, they will fail under certain conditions, and thus cannot be relied on.